6 Simple Ways to Support Your LGBTQ Child

 Try to swallow any discomfort you might feel in talking to your child about these important topics.
 Showing them that you value their health and emotional well-being is also a way of demonstrating your acceptance of them as an individual.

 If you are unsure how to begin, try searching for online resources via PFLAG or a similar support group.

 Talk about LGBTQ celebrities, and find some examples of famous healthy relationships to share with them.
-Your child being aware of same-sex couples in long-term relationships may help them to see that they, too, can look forward to a healthy, loving relationship in future.
+Your child’s awareness of same-sex couples in long-term relationships may help them to see that they, too, can look forward to a healthy, loving relationship in the future.

 Stand up for your child should they experience any acts of discrimination, and make sure they know you will champion them no matter what.

 Some parents find it helpful to speak to their child’s school.
 Adolescence can be a time of emotional turmoil for many, and coming to terms with sexuality or identity can add to this.